-This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current 2021-2024 strategy plan, and how we will measure whether they have been achieved.

 Intended outcome Success criteria The attainment gap between disadvantaged and non-disadvantaged pupils is reduced, particularly in Writing.
 Internal and external assessments and observations show that at least 75% of disadvantaged pupils achieve ARE/+ in Reading, Writing and Maths by the end of 2024/2025.
-End of strategy 2024-2025 targets: Reading: All DA pupils from 53% ARE/+ (based on Sept 2021 internal baseline data) to at least targeted 75% ARE/+ Writing: All DA pupils from 43% ARE/+ (based on Sept 2021 internal baseline data) to at least targeted 65% ARE/+ Maths: All DA pupils from 49% ARE/+ (based on Sept 2021 internal baseline data) to targeted 75% ARE/+ Maintained or increased % of DA pupils achieving Greater Depth in Reading (targeted 12%), Writing (targeted 10%) and Maths (targeted 10%) based on September 2021 data.
+End of strategy 2023-2024 targets: Reading: All DA pupils from 53% ARE/+ (based on Sept 2021 internal baseline data) to at least targeted 75% ARE/+ Writing: All DA pupils from 43% ARE/+ (based on Sept 2021 internal baseline data) to at least targeted 65% ARE/+ Maths: All DA pupils from 49% ARE/+ (based on Sept 2021 internal baseline data) to targeted 75% ARE/+ Maths: All DA pupils from 49% ARE/+ (based on Sept 2021 internal baseline data) to targeted 75% ARE/+ Maths: All DA pupils from 49% ARE/+ (based on Sept 2021 internal baseline data) to targeted 75% ARE/+ Maintained or increased % of DA pupils achieving Greater Depth in Reading (targeted 12%), Writing (targeted 10%) and Maths (targeted 10%) based on September 2021 data.
 Disadvantaged pupils in Reception make accelerated progress from their starting points, particularly in CLL.
 Maintained or greater % of disadvantaged pupils achieving GLD at the end of Reception (from 79% - 2021 internal data).
 Gap between GLD for DA/non-DA pupils is further reduced.
 Reception pupils are ready for Year 1 curriculum so that rates of progress and attainment continue.
-The numbers of pupils receiving Speech and Language interventions, particularly those who are disadvantaged, decreases from 28% all pupils (30% of disadvantaged pupils) (Autumn 2021).
+The number of pupils receiving Speech and Language interventions, particularly those who are disadvantaged, decreases from 28% of all pupils (30% of disadvantaged pupils) (Autumn 2021).
 Improved attendance for all groups of pupils, particularly for disadvantaged pupils.
-Sustained high attendance from 2024/2025 demonstrated by: Increased attendance for disadvantaged pupils from 92.04% in 2021/22 to at least 96.3% in 2024/2025 The attendance gap between disadvantaged and non-disadvantaged pupils is no more than 1.5% The attendance for all disadvantaged pupils is at least 96.8% in 2024/25.
+Sustained high attendance from 2023/2024 demonstrated by: Increased attendance for disadvantaged pupils from 92.04% in 2021/22 to at least 95% in 2023/2024 The attendance gap between disadvantaged and non-disadvantaged pupils is no more than 1.5% The attendance for all disadvantaged pupils is at least 95% in 2023/24.
 Improved parental engagement, particularly for the parents of pupils entitled to the pupil premium.
-The attendance of parents of disadvantaged pupils at school led events, including parent consultation meetings, increases.
+The attendance of parents of disadvantaged pupils at school-led events, including parent consultation meetings, increases.
 All parents attend a parent consultation meeting in the Autumn and Spring terms.
-The % of parents of disadvantaged pupils attending schoolled enrichment activities, productions, assemblies, enterprise events, parental learning opportunities and church services is equal to that on parents of non-disadvantaged pupils.
+The % of parents of disadvantaged pupils attending school-led enrichment activities, productions, assemblies, enterprise events, parental learning opportunities and church services is equal to that of parents of non-disadvantaged pupils.

-Increased and representative participation in enrichment and extracurricular opportunities for disadvantaged pupils. - At least 75% of all disadvantaged pupils from Reception to Year 5 are offered and attend an extra-curricular (curriculum+) club during the academic year, increasing to at least 85% by 2024/25.
+Increased and representative participation in enrichment and extra-curricular opportunities for disadvantaged pupils.
+At least 75% of all disadvantaged pupils from Reception to Year 5 are at least offered and attend an extra-curricular (curriculum+) club during the academic year, increasing to at least 85% by 2023/24.
 Disadvantaged pupils with additional barriers make good progress from their starting points as a result of targeted and bespoke intervention.
-Outcomes for disadvantaged pupils with additional barriers, including an SEND need in 2024/25 show that more than 75% meet or exceed their individual targets.
+Outcomes for disadvantaged pupils with additional barriers, including an SEND need in 2023/24 show that more than 75% meet or exceed their individual targets.
 Readiness to learn and improved wellbeing enable pupils to achieve Disadvantaged pupils show high levels of wellbeing, emotional resilience, engagement and problem solving skills through: Qualitative data from pupil voice, pupil wellbeing surveys, ImpactEd intervention data from interventions Family Support Professional caseload Parental surveys Attainment data